lava/happy-sandbox/README.md

 # happy-sandbox

-A small CLI that launches a Docker-based sandbox environment for Claude tooling.
+A simple docker-based sandbox environment for running a [happy](https://github.com/slopus/happy) client in.

 ## Installation